learnbyexample/Ruby_Scripting/chapters/Exercises.md

 => 120
 ```

-**Q4b)** Write a function that returns nth lowest of a list/string.
+**Q4b)** Write a function that returns nth lowest of an array/string.
 Return the lowest if second argument is not specified

 *Note* that duplicates shouldn't affect determining nth lowest